by spidercapital | Jan 26, 2021

 Ofir received his BA in Accounting & Philosophy, as well as MA in Philosophy from Tel Aviv University.

-In her spare time Judy mentors cloud executives, and is the Executive Producer for Makeshift Society – the first-ever tv comedy series about a female founder in Silicon Valley.
+In her spare time, Judy mentors cloud executives, actively supports female founders, and is the Executive Producer for Makeshift Society – the first-ever tv comedy series about a female founder in Silicon Valley.
 Judy received her BA in Economics from Occidental College.

 Investing in and building some of the world’s most transformative software companies is our life’s work.
 This isn’t a 9/5 job.
 We are on call 24/7 for you.
 We love to see you win and through your products, transform and elevate entire industries.
 We know you walk through or over walls.
 We expect nothing less of ourselves as your partner.